EstebanEstoc/Capgemini-Assistant-for-Working-Position/README.md

 # How Technology can answer healthcare main challenges - Capgemini
-by Fares EMBOUZZA & Pierre TOURNEUR & Christian BONNAUD & Amin Mohamed MALLEK
+by Fares EMBOUZZA & Pierre TOURNEUR & Christian BONNAUD & Amin Mohamed MALLEK and with the support of Esteban ESTOC

 ## Description of our project